-The fact that Geranium 'Rozanne' requires minimal attention in the garden is only one of its many charms.
-Start with the glorious violet-blue color that seems to blend with whatever is planted near it.
+The fact that Geranium Rozanne requires minimal attention in the garden is only one of its many charms.
+Just as remarkable is the glorious violet-blue color that seems to blend with whatever is planted near it.
 It is particularly stunning next to yellow flowers, such as the soft yellows of coreopsis or intermingling with yellow roses.

-Geranium 'Rozanne' will bloom throughout the growing season.
-It may take a short break from flowering mid-season, to regain its strength, but it will quickly resume flowering and carry on through fall. .
-'Rozanne' is not know to be bothered by insects or disease.
-It is high on the list of most dependable as well as most desirable flowering plants.
+Geranium Rozanne will bloom throughout the growing season.
+It may take a short break from flowering mid-season, to regain its strength, but it will quickly resume flowering and carry on through fall.
+Rozanne is not known to be bothered by insects or disease.
+Not surprisingly, it is high on the list of most dependable as well as most desirable flowering plants.

-Each year the Perennial Plant Association (PPA), a trade group that works to educate gardeners on great performing perennial plants, selects their Perennial Plant of the Year© .
-Although there is a marketing angle to this program, they tend to focus on little known or used perennials that deserve a more prominent place in our gardens, which is useful information for gardeners.
+Each year the Perennial Plant Association (PPA), a trade group that works to educate gardeners on great performing perennial plants, selects their Perennial Plant of the Year.
+Although there is a marketing angle to this program, they tend to focus on little-known perennials that deserve a more prominent place in our gardens.
+In 2008, the honor went to Geranium Rozanne.

 What Makes a Plant Worthy of Plant of the Year?

 The PPA doesn't just pick a favorite plant or one that is currently trendy.
-Sometimes the Plant of the Year is an old, but underused workhorse and sometimes it is relatively new and unknown, but worth a little publicity to introduce it to a wider audience of gardeners.
+Sometimes the Plant of the Year is an old, but underused workhorse; other times it is relatively new and unknown, but worth a little publicity to introduce it to a wider audience of gardeners.

-Whatever the case, the PPA has a standard set of judging criteria that the plant must meet, before being choosen their Plant of the Year.
+The PPA has a standard set of judging criteria that the plant must meet, before being chosen their Plant of the Year.
 The plant must be:

 - Suitable for a wide range of climatic conditions